 Emerson School, 1420 Ogden St.

 This 1895 red-brick structure is once again a work in progress as the National Trust for Historic Preservation undertakes a $3.2 million renovation, turning one of Denver's oldest schools into an energy-efficient office building.
-They've
+They've kept some key architectural elements, including the original windows and a few blackboards in the old classrooms.

 Virtual tour: Wazee Exchange Building